 8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 40.00% 40.00% Test to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
-Assessment of problem solving and/or case studies 20.00% 20.00% Resolution of different practical cases proposed in class (INF) Laboratory sessions 30.00% 130 00% Carrying out practices and preparing a report on the laboratory worf.
-(LAB) Oral presentations assessment 10.00% 10.00% Presentation of solutions to problems and cases raised in class (PRES) Total 100.00% 100.00%
+Assessment of problem solving and/or case studies 20.00% 20.00% Resolution of different practical cases proposed in class (INF) Laboratory sessions 30.00% 30.00% Carrying out practices and preparing a report on the laboratory worf.
+(LAB) Oral presentations assessment 10.00% 10.00% Presentation of solutions to problems and cases raised in class (PRES).
+Students who choose "non-continuous evaluation" must submit a video with the defence of the subject by telemati means.
+Total: 100.00% 100.00%